 - Check store-bought food items, medicine bottles, and all hygiene products for aluminum content and switch to an all-natural brand whenever possible.

-I cook with cast iron and stainless steel only in my home, so why would I treat my customers any different?
+In our homes, we only cook with cast iron and stainless steel, so why would we treat our customers any different?

 https://www.hotzehwc.com/2018/04/5-reasons-to-avoid-aluminum/?utm_campaign=7-28-20 (QNG9zQ)&utm_medium=email&utm_source=Engaged (3 Months)&_ke=